jaytality/touchstone/README.md

 `find code -type d -exec chmod 755 {} \;` from the touchstone root, finally, `chmod 775 code` itself.

 `wp-config.php` should be `0644` (this is debatable for some, but it'll break touchstone if you don't for us.

+#### Installing Themes and Plugins

+Best be using SCP for this one.
+THere's too much fiddling to try and get file uploads in Wordpress working for plugins and mods that need to unzip, etc.
+Media uploaded into posts, should be fine though.